rosypen/SDHacks2016/README.md

 #We believe that to combat online harassment, we need to change how we approach hate speech.
 Thus, we took two approaches.

-#One tool (found in homepage.html/forms in Accordion.html) would identify and hide hate speech form users by collapsing the text.
+#One tool (found in homepage.html/forms in Accordion.html) would identify and hide hate speech from users by collapsing the text.
 If the user decided to read the text, they can expand it, but the hate speech would be accompanied by a positive comment from us.

 #The second tool (found in Hack_Hate_Extension) would allow users to actually hack harassment by using the inspect tool on Chrome.
 Users are reminded that what they see is just text and it can be changed.
 We encourage users to change the text to something silly or positive and share their changes to inspire others.